What is a technical ceramic?

 Our products can be used in other technical ceramics applications such as ultrafiltration.
 For example, our products allow to develop hierarchical porosity in ultrafiltration ceramics.
 This functionality implies that the customer will use specific processes to manage such a high level of control of the porosity of the final ceramic.
 We can adapt our offer according to the process of each customer.

-In lithium-ion batteries, high purity alumina (HPA) is well-known for its key input on separator stability.
+The experts are using high purity alumina (HPA) for its key input on separator stability in lithium-ion batteries.

 HPA is chemically inert vis-à-vis lithium and electrolyte components.
 Baikowski® processes guarantee chemical purity and surface properties control, which minimize the impact of the HPA on the battery parts.

-The dimensional stability of the HPA coated polymeric separator is ensured by a controlled architecture of the particles stacking, coated on the separator.
+A controlled architecture of the particles stacking ensures the dimensional stability of the HPA coated polymeric separator.
 We guarantee optimal control of our products morphology in order to ensure the best dimensional stability with the lowest thickness.
 Our mission, the textural design, is to make you reach the best compromise between technology and cost-efficiency for a successful separator coating.

-We are able to provide HPA with high specific surface area, adapted to cathode material coating.
+We provide HPA with high specific surface area, adapted to cathode material coating.